Kevin Pillar Preview, Player Props: Braves vs. Mets

 Kevin Pillar At The Plate

-- Pillar is batting .235 with eight doubles, six home runs and six walks.
+- Pillar is hitting .229 with eight doubles, six home runs and six walks.

-- Pillar has picked up a hit in 42.4% of his 59 games this year, with at least two hits in 10.2% of those games.
+- Pillar has picked up a hit in 41.7% of his 60 games this year, with more than one hit in 10.0% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.